CHICAGO (WLS) -- A Chicago family is waiting for answers about their loved one who has been missing a week.

 Andre Baker said his sister has three children, and that she was supposed to pick one of them up from school Friday but didn't, which is when they reported her missing.
 The next day she missed her daughter's graduation.
+Andre Baker said this is out of character for his sister.

 INTERACTIVE SAFETY TRACKER | Track crime and safety in your neighborhood